gstsdev/armor-lib/README.md

 [![Minimum PHP Version Support](https://img.shields.io/packagist/php-v/armor/framework)](https://php.net) [![Packagist Downloads](https://img.shields.io/packagist/dt/armor/framework)](https://packagist.org/packages/armor/framework/stats)
 [![License](https://img.shields.io/packagist/l/armor/framework)](https://github.com/14mPr0gr4mm3r/armor-lib/blob/master/LICENSE)

+> **Note**: this branch is related only to Armor 1.2.x versions.
+That is, any modifications that would take Armor to &ge;1.3 or &ge;2.0, for example, should not be made to this repository, but to the [default branch](https://github.com/14mPr0gr4mm3r/armor-lib/branches).

 Armor (**A** **R**outing and **MOR**e Things Framework) aims to be an useful routing framework for PHP developers.